 According to CEO Michael O’Kronley, the company considered more than 50 sites for the plant – Commerce Industrial Park II in Hopkinsville was the only site that met all the requirements.
 The company cites such things as easy access to transportation, clean energy and a potential workforce.
 Proximity to electric vehicle manufacturers and lithium-ion battery factories in the southeastern United States was another vital requirement.
 He said that relative accessibility to the company’s Covington, Georgia, facility (350 miles) was also a factor.

 In Covington, Ascend Elements operates a battery recycling facility called ‘Base 1’.
-The black mass produced at Base 1 (i.e., the end product of most battery recycling processes before hydrometallurgical processing) is a crucial feedstock for the new Apex 1 plant in Kentucky.
+The black mass produced at Base 1 (i.e., the end product of most battery recycling processes before hydrometallurgical processing) is an essential feedstock for Kentucky’s new Apex 1 plant.

-“We’re in the middle of a global energy transformation, and it’s critical that we produce lithium-ion battery material in the United States.
+“We’re in the middle of a global energy transformation, and we must produce lithium-ion battery material in the United States.
 Our future energy independence and national security depend on it,” says O’Kronley.
 “This new facility in Hopkinsville will produce sustainable, active battery material for approximately 250,000 EVs per year.
 That will go a long way toward making electric vehicle batteries cleaner.”

 Update 02 September 2022